firebase/quickstart-js/moderator-gcf/README.md

-# Firebase Cloud Functions Sample
+# Firebase Cloud Functions Sample: Moderated Guestbook

 This sample demonstrates using Google Cloud Functions (GCF) and its interaction with a Firebase DB through a simple Web UI.